flutter/website/src/docs/release/breaking-changes/overlay-entry-rebuilds.md

 ## Context

-Prior to this change an `OverlayEntry` would rebuild when a new opaque entry was added on top of it or removed above it.
+Prior to this change, an `OverlayEntry` would rebuild when a new opaque entry was added on top of it or removed above it.
 These rebuilds were unnecessary because they were not triggered by a change in state of the affected `OverlayEntry`.